What is Pancreatic Cancer?

 Diagnosis of Pancreatic Cancer

 An early diagnosis of pancreatic cancer is difficult because, in its early stages, it may be asymptomatic or have symptoms that mimic those of other diseases.
 Also making an early diagnosis difficult is the pancreas's location.
 Positioned in the back of the upper abdomen, it can rarely be felt during a physical exam.
-If pancreatic cancer is suspected, a series of diagnostic tests may be performed.
+If pancreatic cancer is suspected, a series of diagnostic tests may be performed by our Board-Certified Specialists.
 The most common include:

 - Blood tests